-/ Redazione / to cycle bike paths bikes and accessories travel by bike
+/ Girolibero / to cycle bike paths bikes and accessories travel by bike

-EuroVelo is a very ambitious plan born more than 25 years ago.
-It involves the design of 15 grandiose, continuously updated bicycle routes that cut across the length and breadth of the Old Continent.
-The Eurovelo routes are designed both to give people an extra opportunity to use bicycles in their daily lives and to boost bicycle tourism by introducing people to sometimes little-known regions.
-Underlying this are goals of sustainability and education for a more responsible lifestyle.
+EuroVelo is an ambitious project that was conceived more than 25 years ago.
+It involves creating 15 magnificent cycle routes spanning the length and breadth of Europe, which are constantly updated.
+The EuroVelo routes are designed to encourage the use of bicycles in daily life and to promote cycle tourism by introducing people to lesser-known regions.
+The underlying goals are sustainability and encouraging a more responsible lifestyle through education.

-- The idea was conceived in 1995 by the ECF, the European Cyclists’ Federation, an “umbrella” summarizing 60 national bicycle promotion associations.
+The idea was conceived in 1995 by the European Cyclists’ Federation (ECF), an umbrella organisation representing 60 national bicycle promotion associations.

-- In 1997 the European Commission granted the necessary funds to begin studies, and in 2001 the first route, the North Sea Cycle Route (Eurovelo 12), was launched
+In 1997, the European Commission granted the necessary funds to begin studies, and the first route, the North Sea Cycle Route (EuroVelo 12), was launched in 2001.

-- There are currently 15 routes on paper: in some places we are at already excellent levels, thanks in part to pre-existing bicycle routes.
-In many other places the infrastructure does not exist, and the route is still being planned.
-To understand the state of the art of each Eurovelo, we invite you to consult the official website.
+There are currently 15 planned routes.
+In some areas, we have already reached excellent levels, partly thanks to existing cycle routes.
+In many other places, however, the infrastructure does not yet exist and the route is still being planned.
+To understand the current status of each EuroVelo route, please refer to the official website.

-Each route corresponds to a number and a name: odd numbers indicate routes that run from north to south, even numbers the east-west axis.
+Each route has a corresponding number and name.
+Odd numbers indicate routes running from north to south and even numbers indicate routes running from east to west.

-The name usually refers to a naturalistic aspect of the tour, such as the Baltic Sea Cycle Route (Eurovelo 10), as well as to historical aspects: for example, Eurovelo 13 is dedicated to the Iron Curtain, and runs from the Barents Sea to the Black Sea.
+The name usually refers to a geographical feature along the route, such as the Baltic Sea Cycle Route (EuroVelo 10), or to a historical feature: for example, EuroVelo 13 is dedicated to the Iron Curtain and runs from the Barents Sea to the Black Sea.
+Where pre-existing bicycle routes exist, EuroVelo signage has been incorporated into them.
+You may also find exclusive Eurovelo signage in some sections.

-Here then is a brief presentation of each bicycle route.
-Always keep in mind that they are only partially realized, and there is still a long way to go.
+Below is a brief overview of each bicycle route.
+Bear in mind that they are only partially realised and there is still a long way to go.

 Eurovelo 1 The Atlantic Coast